microsoftgraph/microsoft-graph-docs-contrib/concepts/sdks/paging.md

 ---
-title: "Page through a collection"
+title: "Page through a collection using the Microsoft Graph SDKs"
-description: "Provides instructions for creating Microsoft Graph API requests."
+description: "Provides instructions for creating Microsoft Graph API requests using the Microsoft Graph SDKs."
 localization_priority: Normal
 author: DarrelMiller
 ---

-# Page through a collection
+# Page through a collection using the Microsoft Graph SDKs

 For performance reasons, collections of entities are often split into pages and each page is returned with a URL to the next page.
 The **PageIterator** class simplifies consuming of paged collections. **PageIterator** handles enumerating the current page and requesting subsequent pages automatically.

 ## Iterate over all the messages

-This example demonstrates iterating over all the messages in a user's mailbox.
+The following example shows iterating over all the messages in a user's mailbox.

 > [!TIP]
 > This example sets a small page size using the `top` parameter for demonstration purposes.
 You can set the page size up to 999 to minimize the number of requests that are necessary.